SNHD-Development/FormSchemaRender/README.md

 * 0.2.1
     - When Button has BtnMarkAsUnacceptable, it will ask to put in the "Unacceptable Reason" (In Read Mode)
     - Fix ModelBinder in VisibleOn with BooleanInput
+    - Fix the BooleanInput glitch when combine with VisibleOn
+    - Fix the BooleanInput glitch when combine with VisibleOn in Read Mode

 * 0.2.0
     - Adding ReadModeAppendComment Module